All Episodes

 This is the entire plan, in my opinion, and in most of the country's opinion, that they had.

-They said, Let's get a hold of the documents.
+They said, let's get a hold of the documents.

-We can delay it long enough to wait for their attorneys to file an injunction, then we file it, we have to wait for a hearing.
+We can delay it long enough to wait for their attorneys to file an injunction.

-Then we wait for the hearing, you have to wait for the order.
+You have to wait for the order.

 The order didn't come off the bench after the hearing, as we know.

-The judge did or put place the order very quickly, but even in that order, she said that one of their arguments, which was weak and was not compelling, was that we sat on our hands for two weeks.
+The judge did place the order very quickly, but even in that order, she said that one of their arguments, which was weak and was not compelling, was that we sat on our hands for two weeks.

 Well, they didn't sit on their hands for two weeks.